DE / EN

 Current News

-New Research on Medieval Economic History
+New Research in Medieval and Early Modern History

 Visiting Professorship 2025: PD Dr Julia Bruch substitutes for Dr Alex Spike Gibbs